 Although making resolutions to improve your financial situation is a good thing to do at any time of year, many people find it easier at the beginning of a new year.
 Regardless of when you begin, the basics remain the same.
 Here are 10 key tips to getting ahead financially.

 1. Get Paid What You're Worth and Spend Less Than You Earn

+An important step to consider when trying to get ahead financially is budgeting.
+After all, how can you know where your money is going if you don't budget?
 How can you set spending and saving goals if you don't know where your money is going?
-You need a budget whether you make thousands or hundreds of thousands of dollars a year.
+You need to set up a budget whether you make thousands or hundreds of thousands of dollars a year.

-Those little pieces of plastic are so easy to use, and it's so easy to forget that it's real money we're dealing with when we whip them out to pay for a purchase, large or small.
-Despite our good resolves to pay the balance off quickly, the reality is that we often don't, and end up paying far more for things than we would have paid if we had used cash.
+Credit card debt is the number one obstacle to getting ahead financially.
+Those little pieces of plastic are so convenient to use, and it's so easy to forget that it's real money we're dealing with when we whip them out to pay for a purchase, large or small.
+Even when we resolve to pay the balance off quickly, the reality is that we often don't, and end up paying far more for things than we would have paid if we had used cash.

 7. Maximize Your Employment Benefits

 Employment benefits like a 401(k) plan, flexible spending accounts, medical and dental insurance, etc., are worth big bucks.
 Make sure you're maximizing yours and taking advantage of the ones that can save you money by reducing taxes or out-of-pocket expenses.

 8. Review Your Insurance Coverages

 Too many people are talked into paying too much for life and disability insurance, whether it's by adding these coverages to car loans, buying whole-life insurance policies when term-life makes more sense, or buying life insurance when you have no dependents.
 On the other hand, it's important that you have enough insurance to protect your dependents and your income in the case of death or disability.